-Unique to Hilbert, the MPA: Health Administration curriculum includes an integrated research project threaded throughout the program.
+The MPA: Health Administration curriculum includes an integrated research project threaded throughout the program.
 Unlike most graduate programs that ask for a final semester thesis, the Hilbert program allows for a more thorough application of theory and research since the project starts early in the program.
 The research act as a foundation upon which to ground and challenge theory to a practical application, culminating in a final capstone major project.